pauldavisdev/ng-docker-dev/README.md

 # ng-docker-dev

+Initial setup of a containerised Angular development environment using docker.

 ## Development server

-Run `ng serve` for a dev server.
+Run `docker-compose up` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.